The Sun and the Star: Critical response

 Sharon Rawlins of the School Library Journal starred The Sun and the Star, praised the novel as "a seamlessly written, action-packed story that’s also a sensitive, introspective character study", added that "fans who’ve been waiting for more of adorable couple Nico and Will won’t be disappointed", and recommended the book for children in third grade through seventh grade.

-Mia Manansala of the American Library Association Booklist starred The Sun and the Star, praised the novel as a "perfect read for fans of Percy Jackson, as well as those who love modern, inclusive takes on classic mythology", and recommended the book for children in sixth grade through ninth grade.
+Mia Manansala of Booklist starred The Sun and the Star, praised the novel as a "perfect read for fans of Percy Jackson, as well as those who love modern, inclusive takes on classic mythology", and recommended the book for children in sixth grade through ninth grade.

 Carrie Wheadon of Common Sense Media gave The Sun and the Star four out of five stars, praised the novel as an "exciting Percy Jackson spin-off" that "offers monster-filled adventures for fantasy fans and relationship goals for everyone", which "makes this read very worthwhile", and recommended the book for children ages 10 and up.

 Kirkus Reviews starred The Sun and the Star, praised the novel as "a standout", stated that the "collaborative effort between Riordan and Oshiro maintains earlier Percy Jackson entries' glorious knack for mythical machinations, profoundly sharp conflicts, and contemporary humor", added that "this stellar tale centers a richly woven love story that shines with ease between two boys who are seemingly different from one another", and recommended the book for children ages 10 years old to 14 years old.

 Publishers Weekly praised The Sun and the Star for "reprising the Greek myth–grounded books' goofy humor, high-stakes action, and whimsical worldbuilding", stated that "the collaborators weave in tender romance and emotionally complex ruminations on change, self-identity, and mental health, balancing adventure with heart and heft", and recommended the book for children ages 10 years old to 14 years old.